Call the Patel Firm. The guided us through it all. We would have been lost without them. They brought justice to us.The Rodriguez Family

-Our wrongful death attorneys at The Patel Firm are prepared to fight on your side to help you hold the at-fault party responsible for your loved one’s death and seek compensation for the loss of companionship, pain and suffering, funeral and burial expenses, loss of guidance and support, and many more.
+Call our Austin wrongful death attorneys at The Patel Firm.We are prepared to fight on your side to help you hold the at-fault party responsible for your loved one’s death and seek compensation for the loss of companionship, pain and suffering, funeral and burial expenses, loss of guidance and support, and many more.

 In Texas, dog owners must use reasonable care to prevent their pets from biting and injuring other people.
 A dog owner’s failure to exercise due care can result in devastating consequences.
 Dogs have powerful jaws and may cause serious injuries when they bite innocent victims, especially children.